Debugging CMake Issues

 that your build system provides.
 You can check the verbosity options for msbuild.exe here.

-This meant that I had to add the /verbosity:diagnostic
+This meant that I had to add the /verbosity:diagnostic or some

 other level during the build command.